manofgod747/The-Fundamental-Principles-of-Law/README.md

 § 4 Death

 ## Appendix
 Life is sacred.
-The soul feels independent of bodily development.
+The soul lives and feels independent of bodily development.
 Therefore abortions are considered premeditated murder.

 To protect life it is necessary to acknowledge death.
 * Man has the right to choose death.